dwbapst/recipes/recipes/beer_battered_fish.md

+# Beer-Battered Fish

+## Ingredients
-1 Can of Stale Beer
+- 1 can of stale beer
-1 Cup of Flour
+- 1 cup of flour
-1 tsp of salt
+- 1 tsp of salt
-1 tsp of sugar
+- 1 tsp of sugar
-1 tsp of baking soda
+- 1 tsp of baking soda
-2 Eggs
+- 2 eggs (1 egg might also suffice)

+## Instructions
-Wash fish and make sure they are very dry.
+1. Ensure the fish is washed and very dry.
+2. Mix all ingredients, keeping the batter lumpy.
-Mix ingredients and dip fish in batter, letting excess drip off into bowl.
+3. Dip fish in batter, allowing excess to drip off.
-Fry until golden brown on both sides.
+4. Fry until golden brown on both sides.

-NOTES
+## Notes
-Appears that 1 egg and slightly less than 1 can of beer would be good.
+- Consider using slightly less than 1 can of beer.

-Also, make sure to keep batter at a lumpy consistency.
+- Maintain a lumpy consistency for the batter.